Share this Article

 Keep in mind that your lease probably has a legal fees clause that will allow the landlord to recover his expenses if he wins.
 If you win, you get to recover your legal fees.

-If the problem you're facing is building-wide (as opposed to something wrong in your individual apartment), remember there's strength in numbers, so try to get your neighbors to work as a group to get the issue resolved.
+If the problem you're facing is building-wide as opposed to something wrong in your individual apartment, remember there's strength in numbers.
+Try to get your neighbors to work as a group to get the issue resolved.

 "It's always better to deal with repair issues as a group.
 I cannot emphasize that enough," says Himmelstein.
 "You're so much stronger, it's easier to afford legal representation, and it allows you to document things because you have eyes and ears all over the building."

-Your best bet is to form a tenants association—tips on that here—and approach your landlord as a group.
-If the entire building is making a demand (and threatening legal action or withholding rent payments), the landlord is much more likely to sit up and pay attention.
+Your best bet is to form a tenants’ association and approach your landlord as a unified group.
+If the entire building is making a demand and threatening legal action or withholding rent payments, your landlord is much more likely to sit up and pay attention.

-"No landlord will ever want you to do it yourself, because they can always get it done for cheaper," Wagner says.
-And if they reject your attempt at taking the cost of repairs out of your rent check, you could wind up in housing court (and, once again, on the blacklist).
+This is a risky option, Wagner says.
+"No landlord will ever want you to do it yourself, because they can always get it done for cheaper," he says.
+If the landlord rejects your attempt at taking the cost of repairs out of your rent check, you could also wind up in housing court.

-"With ordinary repairs like painting, plastering, or fixing a toilet, you don't have a legal right to do it, but if you do it correctly and you document it—meaning you've written more than one letter demanding the repair get done and the landlord refuses to do it—and you do it yourself, many courts will allow you to deduct that from the rent," Himmelstein says.
+There are some exceptions, Himmelstein says.
+"With ordinary repairs like painting, plastering, or fixing a toilet, you don't have a legal right to do it, but if you do it correctly and you document it—meaning you've written more than one letter demanding the repair get done and the landlord refuses to do it—and you do it yourself, many courts will allow you to deduct that from the rent," he says.

 If you do move forward with this option, copies of the bills and proof of payment are critical to your defense, along with documentation of the condition, notice to the landlord that the condition existed (make copies of any letters and send them certified mail, saving proof of mailing)—and that the landlord failed or refused to correct the condition.

-"There are certain repairs you should never do, like anything requiring a permit—electrical work, work that requires you to open up the walls, anything structural or involving the gas line," Himmelstein says.
+Himmelstein says there are certain repairs you should never do, like anything requiring a permit—electrical work, work that requires you to open up the walls, anything structural or involving the gas line.
 "These all are no-nos.
-A tenant should never, ever do that work on their own, as you could have tremendous legal exposure, and likely be evicted."
+A tenant should never, ever do that work on their own, as you could have tremendous legal exposure, and likely be evicted," he says.